handpoint/doc/windows/windowstransactions.md

 **[*currentTransactionStatus*](windowsevents.md#4)**

-Invoked during a transaction, it fetches statuses coming from the card reader (ex : 'waiting for card' or 'waiting for PIN entry')
+This event gets statuses from the payment SDK during the transaction, for example 'processing'.
 ****

 **[*endOfTransaction*](windowsevents.md#6)**

-Invoked when the card reader finishes processing the transaction
+This event is invoked when the transaction is completed, it contains the transaction result and receipts.
 ****

 **Returns**